Frontline Self Defense Course

 Positions of advantage and manipulation of space is discussed and practiced, by letting participants experience several strategic concepts related to creating space between you and a threat, taking space and achieving positions of advantage in relation to a threat.
 This is where students will learn the Karate technique of “Hikite” (pulling hand), this tactic is crucial to understanding Karate, and is very useful in many aspects to defending oneself.

-This section of the training is also where various holds and strangulation assaults are studied and learning to avoidance and escape these assaults are practiced.
+This section of the training is also where various holds and strangulation assaults are studied and learning to avoid and escape these assaults are practiced.

 Next, the students will learn to strike focus pads and other impact equipment with the body’s various natural tools.
 Enabling the student to learn to transfer energy into the impact equipment so as to cause injury to a threat, and stop the threat as efficiently as possible.
 Strikes, with the fists, palms, forearms, elbows, knees, shins and feet will be practiced, from standing, seated and other unorthodox positions to let the participants experience many differing angles and uses for all the body’s natural tools.